willcd/module5-project/README.md

 Stack Overflow also occupies a unique position in that it is in the form of a Q&A platform, but is often used as a wiki, or general knowledge base.
 With aggressive post moderation (i.e. removal of duplicate/already-answered questions) and an upvote system, the focus of the site is on both quality, and ease of search.

+#### Stakeholder for project

+The targeted stakeholder for this project is Stack Overflow itself, specifically the teams/departments in charge of moderation and the posting system.

+As well, this type of work is potentially applicable to other similar situations on other websites that utilize Q&A, especially those with upvoting, tagging, etc that would be directly benefitted by the results of this project.

+***
+***

-Thus the two main components of this project are:
+The two main components of this project are:
 - Question quality
 - Tagging